MrRedBeard/feynman2018/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-x2-feynman bundles the following third-party resources:
+Twenty Seventeen bundles the following third-party resources:

-Bootstrap
-License MIT, docs CC BY 3.0.

 HTML5 Shiv, Copyright 2014 Alexander Farkas
 Licenses: MIT/GPL2